RadicalFx/documentation/docs/entities/property-system.md

 ##Property Metadata

-Since we have everything managed by the base class, thus the base class holds all the properties and property values we can easily  introduce the concept of `csharp` attached to a property without requiring the inheriting class to do nothing:
+Since we have everything managed by the base class, thus the base class holds all the properties and property values we can easily  introduce interesting behaviors without requiring the inheriting class to do anything special:

 ```csharp
 class MyObject : Entity